Solo Travel Guide

 Safe tourist areas in Guatemala

 The short answer is yes, solo travel Guatemala is generally safe, especially in tourist areas.
-However, like any destination, it requires awareness and common sense.
 Guatemala has made significant improvements in tourist safety over the past decade, with increased police presence in popular areas and better infrastructure for travelers.

 Safe Aspects